bowenchristopher/GRBL-Mini-CNC-Lathe/README.md

 <br>
 All CAD models and the original idea are credited to Ed Fraizer
 <br>
-That being said all, of the models in this build, have been revised to improve machinability or to fix clearance issues caused during assembly.
+That being said all, of the models in this build, have been revised to improve machinability and assembly.

 # Machine Review
 This is a great mini CNC lathe for the cost but, it has its limitations.